 The K-MAX helicopters are designed to be reliable and require low maintenance; their dual-rotor design makes them, in some ways, less complicated than conventional helicopters (they have a single engine and transmission and don't need a tail rotor, for example).
 Still, they are not immune to problems, and one of the robocopters suffered a bad landing last year.

-In total, the autonomous K-MAXes flew thousands of missions, hauling over 2 million metric tons of cargo.
-One even managed to deliver 30,000 pounds (13 metric tons) of cargo in a single day, over the course of six missions.
+In total, the autonomous K-MAXes flew thousands of missions, hauling over 2,000 metric tons of cargo.
+One even managed to deliver 13 metric tons of cargo in a single day, over the course of six missions.
 With breaks for maintenance, the robots can fly indefinitely, without having to worry about getting tired.
 And if anything bad does happen, you lose an expensive robot, but not an irreplaceable human.

 It remains to be seen whether the autonomous K-MAX will be adopted more permanently into a resupply role, but the Marines were both surprised and impressed with how well the robots performed.
 Going forward, Lockheed will be developing tech to make the robots even more autonomous, taking humans out of the loop for attaching loads and enabling formation flying and in-flight reroutes.